BelkisDjeffal/rbed/README.md

 The environment includes several energy measurement tools that allow users to monitor and analyze power consumption metrics:

 1. Scaphandre: A versatile tool for measuring power consumption on both bare metal hosts and virtual machines.
-It provides process-level power consumption metrics and can export data to various destinations, including Prometheus and JSON files.
+It provides process-level power consumption metrics and can export data to various destinations, including Prometheus.

 2. Prometheus: A powerful time-series database and monitoring system that can collect, store, and query power consumption metrics exported by Scaphandre.